conda/constructor/README.md

 ## Installation:

-As of version 1.3.0, `constructor` may be installed into any conda environment using:
+`constructor` can be installed into the base environment using:

     $ conda install constructor